scAB1001/notes-md/uni/semester1/comp3811/2D/Coursework TO-DO.md

 Compare the performance of your blit (blit_masked) to two more blit variants under different conditions.
 For this task, use the blit-benchmark program; like earlier tasks it uses Google’s microbenchmarking library.

 You should first implement the additional blit variants in draw-ex.cpp:
-- blit_ex_solid: A blit without alpha masking, where you just copy over the target image pixel by pixel.
+- `blit_ex_solid`: A blit without alpha masking, where you just copy over the target image pixel by pixel.

 Implement this yourself using loops in C++.
-- blit_ex_memcpy: A blit without alpha masking, but implement this using std::memcpy, one for each line in the image.
+- `blit_ex_memcpy`: A blit without alpha masking, but implement this using std::memcpy, one for each line in the image.
 These “extended” functions take a SurfaceEx argument instead of the Surface.
-The main difference is that SurfaceEx gives out a raw std::uint8_t* pointer to the image data; you will (minimally) need this for the std::memcpy-based variant.
-Study the declaration of SurfaceEx for details.
+The main difference is that `SurfaceEx` gives out a raw `std::uint8_t*` pointer to the image data; you will (minimally) need this for the `std::memcpy`-based variant.
+Study the declaration of `SurfaceEx` for details.

 As always, you should ensure that the variants work correctly.
 There is no point in benchmarking incorrect code.
 Benchmark the performance under different conditions.
 Identify candidate variables that could affect performance.
 Vary only one variable at a time.
 (However, the benchmark program should run all variants automatically.)
 Analyze your results.
 Do they seem realistic/reasonable?